 Day 7: Chobe National Park / Board Our Riverboat

 This morning we fly via light aircraft from Selinda to Kasane, then continue by launch on a 10-minute journey across the Chobe River to Impalila Island in Namibia.
-Here, we'll clear border formalities on the island before transferring by tender boat a further 20 minutes to reach the actual boarding point where our African river cruise adventure begins.
+Here, we'll clear border formalities on the island before transferring by tender boat another 20 minutes to reach the boarding point where our African river cruise adventure begins.
 The Chobe Princess,

 our privately chartered luxury houseboat, is our home for the next three days, and we begin with lunch aboard.
-Soon we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zimbabwe.
-While we’ll see plentiful wildlife from our riverboat, we also take more intimate excursions via tender boats along narrow channels and inlets for a closer vantage point.
+Soon we are meandering through the vast river system that sprawls along the nexus of four national borders, including Zambia and Zimbabwe.
+While we’ll see plentiful wildlife from the deck of the boat, we also make more intimate excursions via tender boats along narrow channels and inlets, for a closer vantage point.

 to savor dinner aboard.
 There’s plenty of time to get further acquainted with the friendly onboard staff, learning more about the region, its wildlife, history and local people.

 Days 8 & 9: Exploring the Chobe River System

 While each day’s discoveries are different, we’ll experience a wide range of wildlife encounters and cultural activities during our riverboat safari.
 Chobe National Park is known for its tremendous elephant herds, a population that exceeds 70,000.
 We often see several hundred elephants in a single day!
 Large herds of buffalo and antelope are also present, and we often get exhilaratingly close on skiff excursions into their midst.
 We’re also likely to see lots of hippos and crocodiles, and birds abound, too—more than 400 species.
 Look for water birds such as storks, herons and egrets as we leisurely ply the channels.